 At Evolve Natural Medicine we dispense herbs in powdered, tablets and liquid form.
 There’s no need to stink out your house and annoy your family or flatmates.
 All of our herbs are easy to take and high quality ensuring you get the best results.
 For more information feel free to contact us

 What does registration mean?
-Well in 2012 Chinese medicine became a registered health profession as a way of protecting the public from poorly trained practitioners.
+In 2012 Chinese medicine became a registered health profession as a way of protecting the public from poorly trained practitioners.
 A registered practitioner now requires a 5 year degree to be accepted under the national scheme.
 Registration requires the use of the terms acupuncturist and Chinese medicine practitioner be restricted to those with adequate training.
-Acupuncture however is not protected under the act so to be sure you are getting the real deal make sure you are being treated by a registered for acupuncturist and/ or Chinese medicine practitioner.
+Acupuncture however is not protected under the act so to be sure you are getting the real deal make sure you are being treated by a registered for acupuncturist and/or Chinese medicine practitioner.

-Jeff looks at the whole picture.
+We look at the whole picture.
 This means you can enjoy short-term relief.
-But, more importantly, Jeff works to address underlying causes.
+But, more importantly, we work to address underlying causes.
 The result?
 Long-term results are more likely to be achieved.

-Depending on your situation Jeff can incorporate acupuncture, Chinese herbal medicine, craniosacral therapy, diet, exercise and lifestyle advice to make sure you feel better and better
+Depending on your situation we can incorporate acupuncture, Chinese herbal medicine, craniosacral therapy, diet, exercise and lifestyle advice to make sure you feel better and better

 The consultation period lasts for 55 minutes.
-This includes Jeff taking your case, using a variety of diagnostic techniques and the actual treatment itself.
+This includes our practitioners taking your case, using a variety of diagnostic techniques and the actual treatment itself.